Teradata/stacki-wiki/wiki/Reference/cli/remove/remove-storage-controller.md

 ### Examples

-* `stack remove storage controller compute-0-0 slot=1`
+* `stack remove storage controller backend-0-0 slot=1`

-   Remove the disk array configuration for slot 1 on compute-0-0.
+   Remove the disk array configuration for slot 1 on backend-0-0.

-* `stack remove storage controller compute slot=1,2,3,4`
+* `stack remove storage controller backend slot=1,2,3,4`

-   Remove the disk array configuration for slots 1-4 for the compute
+   Remove the disk array configuration for slots 1-4 for the backend
 	appliance.